driedpampas/realme-8-megaguide/readme.md

 1. **Extract** and enter the folder of [MTK Client archive](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip)
 2. Open the console in [MTK Client's](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip) folder, **a tip how to do it faster below**
    <p align="center"><img src="https://i.imgur.com/J5VAWoy.png"></p>
 3. Get the needed libraries using command `python -m pip install -r requirements.txt`.
-Then run the payload by simply using command `python mtk payload`.
+3. Send the payload with `python mtk payload`.
 It should look like this:
    <p align="center"><img src="https://i.imgur.com/cASEARQ.png"></p>

 4. Make sure your phone is powered off, hold down **Vol+, Vol-, and power button** and connect the usb cable.